MP-Gadget/MP-Gadget/README.rst

 Citation
 --------

-A code paper will be nice.
+Please cite 'Feng et al 2016 in prep'.
+A short paper will be written soon.

 We need to obtain a DOI for direct citation of the software.

 Licence Issue